05 — Job System¶

 // ...

-// For each matching group: populate buffers, wire up dependencies, schedule
+// For each matching tag combination: populate buffers, wire up dependencies, schedule

 job.ScheduleParallel(count, batchSize, dependencies);